seiszhang/ucerf3-etas-results/2019_08_30-ComCatM7p1_ci38457511_ShakeMapSurface_Version10/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2019/12/14 03:54:26 UTC, 23 weeks after the simulation start time.
+Last updated at 2019/12/21 17:33:32 UTC, 168.6 days after the simulation start time.

-Total matching ComCat events found: 2162
+Total matching ComCat events found: 2182

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*